Roy Park (sportsman): Cricket career

 Park was a cricket prodigy at Wesley College.
 His schoolmate Robert Menzies, future Prime Minister of Australia, recalled reading Shakespeare behind the school practice nets, "so that he could partake of the bard whilst watching Park bat."
 Park played for South Melbourne Cricket Club in the Victorian Cricket Association (VCA), and starred as a right-handed opening batsman, including a 315-run opening partnership with future Australian Test captain Bill Woodfull, for many years a club record.
 He became the youngest man to lead the batting averages for Melbourne Cricket Club.
 He was chosen as part of Warwick Armstrong's 1914/15 Australian team for a stillborn tour of South Africa:

 At Melbourne, Park had been one of the youngsters sent to the "special net" for Armstrong's attention.
 Armstrong had been impressed, Park awestruck, later crediting Armstrong with "most of my cricket brains".
 They were an odd sight in partnership, like a planet and its satellite, but their simpatico was deep.
 During the match against South Australia, for example, Park joined his captain with an hour left of the second day and shared a thunderous stand.
 Over lunch on the third day, with Park 226 and himself 101, Armstrong recalled his own eight-year-old record score for Victoria: "Parky, you haven't far to go to beat my 250.
 I promise to do my best to stop there while you make them."
 Park did not make it, but always remembered the gesture.

-Park also notched up some fine performances for Victoria, and soon earned a Test call-up in the 1920–1921 season.
+Park also notched up some fine performances for Victoria, and soon earned a Test call-up in the 1920–21 season.
 He was unsuccessful in his debut against England at the Melbourne Cricket Ground (MCG), making a first-ball duck in his only innings, and bowling a single over of off-spinners which went for nine runs.
 He was said to have been called late during the night for medical duties, and not to have got any sleep before his debut.
 He never played Test cricket again.
-Legend has it that his wife, who was watching in the stands, dropped a stitch in her knitting as he prepared to face his first ball, bent down to retrieve it at the moment of delivery, and thus missed his entire Test career.
+Legend has it that his wife, who was watching in the stands, dropped her knitting as he prepared to face his first ball, bent down to retrieve it at the moment of delivery, and thus missed his entire Test batting career.

 At first-class level, he made 2514 runs at an average of just under 40, scoring nine centuries, with a highest score of 228.
 Following his retirement from cricket, Park held numerous administrative positions, including the South Melbourne delegate to the VCA and Victorian selector.
 In 1953 a memorial plaque honouring Park was unveiled in South Melbourne by the Mayor of South Melbourne.

-Park's son-in-law, Ian Johnson, who married his daughter, Lal, was a captain of the Australian cricket team and a member of The Invincibles.
+Park's son-in-law, Ian Johnson, who married his daughter, Lal, was a captain of the Australian cricket team in the 1950s and a member of The 1948 Invincibles.